major0/shlib/README.md

 `math.seq()` function which will call the native `seq` command if available, otherwise it will use one implemented in POSIX shell.

 Usage
 =====

-[shlib][shlib] tries hard to be as non-intrussive as possible to software developers.
-To this end there are a number of ways to integrate [shlib][shlib] into ones software.
+[shlib][] tries hard to be as non-intrussive as possible to software developers.
+To this end there are a number of ways to integrate [shlib][] into ones software.

 Command Line
 ------------

-[shlib][shlib] can be envoked from the command-line in much the same way as traditional `/bin/sh`.
+[shlib][] can be envoked from the command-line in much the same way as traditional `/bin/sh`.

 Examples: